Pasquale Esposito (tenor): Albums

 Esposito's album Naples...
 That's Amore! represented an Italian musical revue, which he had also directed and produced.
 His 2009 album A Brand New Me includes singing in both English and Italian, focusing on a pop music theme.
 Each of the tracks on the album were an original composition.
 His 2011 album Il Tempo was a double-CD that contains both Italian and Neapolitan standards and an original composition.
-In 2015, he released the companion album Pasquale Esposito Celebrates Enrico Caruso.
-In 2018, Esposito released the companion album Pasquale Esposito Celebrates Italian Piazzas.
+In 2015, Esposito released the companion album from his PBS Special Pasquale Esposito Celebrates Enrico Caruso.
+In 2018, Esposito released the companion album from his 2nd PBS Special Pasquale Esposito Celebrates Italian Piazzas.
 Pasquale recorded and released his 9th album Pasquale Esposito Celebrates The Spirit of Christmas in November 2019.
 In November 2020, Pasquale released the Il Tempo 10th Anniversary Edition along with the debut of his 3rd PBS Television Special: Il Tempo.
 In April 2023, the Spanish version of Pasquale's album of original compositions A Brand New Me - Mi Nuevo Yo was released on digital platforms and for physical distribution.
+In November 2025, Esposito released his 2nd Christmas Compilation My Christmas by the Bay.